 The people I write to and who write to me, we have formed a unique bond that surprisingly goes beyond words.
 Even if communication happens via other channels the letters remain special.

 Seeing the handwriting of someone you have never met is very personal but nobody thinks about it because of the way things have always been.
 Handwriting is a practical tool to write answers and get marks.

-Do letter writers exist in this day and age?
+Do people write letters in this day and age?
 They are dying tribe but they do exist.
 A lot of trust, patience and faith in the universe is required to sustain this habit.
 In life we get hurt.
-Our trust destroyed by people who call themselves our friends or acquaintances.
-So how do we sustain such an unknowable thing?
-By believing in the persona created by words but nothing to corroborate the fact in real life?
+Our trust is destroyed by people who call themselves our friends (or acquaintances).
+So how do we sustain such a connection with so many unknowable variables?
+Is it by believing in the persona created by words but nothing to corroborate the fact in real life?
 Or something else?
 It works because we want to make it work and believe what the person on the other side says is true.
-Other than that, getting letters in the post is a feeling which cannot be described.
+Other than that, getting letters in the post is a feeling which cannot be described in words.

 Did you have a pen pal?
 What has been your experience like?